Sligo Bay Lifeboat Station: History

 On 28 April 1829, James Mulligan, along with two other men, waded out into the surf to rescue two men from the smack Peggy, after the small boat capsized in Sligo Bay, while coming into shore.
 One man later died.
-On 5 February 1832, Mullaghmore boatman Michael Duffy, along with 5 other men, set out in a yawl, and rescued one of two men from the pleasure boat Caroline, which capsized and sank near Sligo.
+On 5 February 1832, Mullaghmore boatman Michael Duffy, along with five other men, set out in a yawl, and rescued one of two men from the pleasure boat Caroline, which capsized and sank near Sligo.

 The Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
 James Mulligan and Michael Duffy were awarded the RNIPLS Silver Medal.

 It would be another 166 years before a lifeboat was placed at Sligo Bay.

 On 30 May 1998, a lifeboat station was established at Sligo Bay, initially located next to the Sligo Bay Yacht Club at Rosses Point Beach.
 The Inshore lifeboat Storrs (D-427) was placed on station for an evaluation period.
 It was quickly decided that a larger boat was required for Sligo Bay, and the relief Spix’s Macaw (B-525) arrived on station on 12 March 1999, and was kept on a mooring off Oyster Island.

-Built in 1992, Spix’s Macaw (B-525) lifeboat was named after the Spix's Macaw, a bird native to Brazil, which was threatened with extinction in the early 1990s.
+Re-hulled and named Spix’s Macaw (B-525) in 1992, the lifeboat was named after the Spix's Macaw, a bird native to Brazil, which was threatened with extinction in the early 1990s.
 The bird was declared extinct in the wild in 1999, but a successful breeding program of birds in captivity, has seen them flourish and be reintroduced to the wild.

 Over the next two years, two further lifeboats were placed at Sligo Bay.
 Construction of a lifeboat station building began, located a little nearer to the village of Rosses Point, providing a boathouse for the lifeboat and launch tractor, along with crew facilities, workshop and retail outlet.
 It was built in the shadow of Elsinore House, a derelict mansion and landmark.

 With the new boathouse now completed, Sligo Bay would receive the new, slightly larger, Inshore lifeboat on 26 February 2002.
 The boat would be named Elsinore (B-781).